suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

-This specification describes a media container format for encoded and encrypted audio and video media data to be used primilarily for interactive media usecases, with the goal of it being a low overhead format.
-It also defines the MOQ Catalog format for publishers to annouce their tracks and for subscribers to consume the same.
+This specification describes a media container format for encoded and encrypted audio and video media data to be used primarily for interactive media usecases, with the goal of it being a low overhead format.
+It also defines the MOQ Catalog format for publishers to announce their tracks and for subscribers to consume the same.

 --- middle